 - Agent Type: Universal Agent

-This section provide an editor for you to compose scripts that will execute when the Universal Agent is kicked-off.
+This section provides an editor for you to compose scripts that will execute when the Universal Agent is kicked-off.

-Enter scripts you want the Universal Agent to execute, one common practices is:
+Enter scripts you want the Universal Agent to execute.
+One common practice is outlined below:

-- Setup working directory for your automation project.
+- Setup a working directory for your automation project.

 Examples: pull source code of your automation project from git repository to your working directory.
 If the directory or the source code does not exist, create the directory and clone the source code into that directory.
 Below script is how you can archive it on Linux, Mac or Windows.

 #!/bin/bash if [ ! -d "/path/to/working/dir/my-project" ] then # move to working dir cd "/path/to/working/dir" # clone the repo to the working directory git clone <repo-url> else # the working project already exists # move to working dir cd /path/to/working/dir # pull latest code git pull --all fi

 if not exist "\path\to\working\dir\my-project" ( cd /d "\path\to\working\dir" git clone <repo-url> ) else ( cd /d "\path\to\working\dir" git pull --all )